 - Add a bit of liquid and blend

-- Continue to add a bit more liquid at a time until it reaches the consistency you’re looking for (note it will remain somewhat chunky because of the onions etc but some like their pressure cooker refried beans much smoother than others so this part is personal preference as far as the amount of liquid you add and blending time)
+- Continue to add a bit more liquid at a time until it reaches the consistency you’re looking for.
+Know it will remain somewhat chunky because of the onions etc but some like their pressure cooker refried beans much smoother than others

 What to serve with your pressure cooker refried beans

 - We have used these to make our fun 7 layer dip pizza recipe for get togethers!